I’m all for a fancy appetizer spread, but sometimes the occasion demands good, old-fashioned, cheesy Potato Skins.

 The Ingredients

 - Potatoes.
-Good o’l russet potatoes (also called Idaho potatoes) are the best choice for making potato skins, because their peel is the heartiest and can hold up to our loaded filling.
+Good o’l russet potatoes (also called Idaho potatoes) are the best potatoes for making potato skins, because their peel is the heartiest and can hold up to our loaded filling.

 - Smoked Paprika + Garlic Powder + Cayenne.
 The spices add a subtle smokiness and kick that makes the potatoes more interesting (and addictive).